wilsonsdr/alura-javascript-immersion/README.md

-This repository is for storing the of the Alura JavaScript Immersion.
+This repository is for storing the code of the Alura JavaScript Immersion.